MIERUNE/point-tiler/README.md

 ## Authors

-Satoru Nishio (@nokonoko1203) - Original Author
+- Satoru Nishio (@nokonoko1203)

-And all contributors
+- And all contributors

 ## Use of Third-Party Source Code